SpadeCheats/SpadeCheats/README.md

--Compatible with all versions of windows 10 and most of 11
+-Compatible with most versions of windows 10 & 11

 -Join the discord (https://discord.gg/SvaGjR9j)